 Often, we are misunderstood because people fear or hate something within themselves; hating someone because they are not the same as you is about as moronic as thinking the Earth is flat.
 Always know that you have the freedom and ability to leave a bad situation and find a new home/family of your choosing.
 You are never alone, and you have the power to choose your future.

-is an American Indian Pipe-carrier in the traditional spirituality and medicine of the Lakȟóta of South Dakota, United States of America.
-They have a Doctorate degree in Musical Arts from Texas Tech University and actively advocates for the LGBT+ community.
+is a Pipe-carrier in the traditional spirituality and medicine of the Lakȟóta of South Dakota, United States of America.
+They have a Doctorate degree in Musical Arts with a focus in composition from Texas Tech University and actively advocate for the LGBT+ community.

-As a Lakȟóta Čhaŋnúŋpa Yuhá (Lakota pipe-carrier), they have spent years participating in ceremony and spiritual education with a desire to provide factual and honest information to the public.
+As a Čhaŋnúŋpa Yuhá (pipe-carrier), they have spent years participating in ceremony and spiritual education with a desire to provide factual and honest information to the public.
 In 2021 MOSAIC was launched as a platform that consolidates the research and knowledge of traditional spirituality.
-Dr. Blackhorse learned from prominent chiefs and holy-men, wičháša-wákȟ, like Albert White Hat Sr., Sičháŋǧu Lakhóta, among other spiritual leaders.
+Dr. Blackhorse learned from prominent chiefs and holy-men, wičháša-wákȟaŋ, like Albert White Hat Sr., Sičháŋǧu Lakhóta, among other spiritual leaders.

-As a carrier of a two-spirited čhaŋnúŋpa, they have chosen to adhere to a spiritual calling giving a voice to other LGBT+ individuals and aspiring musicians in the Native American Indian community.
+As a carrier of a two-spirited čhaŋnúŋpa, they have chosen to adhere to a spiritual calling giving a voice to other LGBT+ individuals and aspiring musicians in the community.
+Dr. Blackhorse represents only himself and does not speak for or on behalf of any Tribal Nation in the United States.

 visit the MOSAIC page to learn more about Cultural Art